 Look for a company that understands the military lifestyle.
 Many insurance companies don't understand the impact of deployments, TDY, and other experiences that come with life in the military.

 Getting a military discount is something all members of the armed forces should take advantage of.
 Some companies that work with the military don't offer military discounts, because their rates are already lower than the competition.
-Other insurers, like USAA, particularly focus on keeping rates as low as possible around military bases.
+Other insurers particularly focus on keeping rates as low as possible around military bases.

 Working with an agent vs. a direct writer.